-(***Author’s note: I’m attempting to discuss this subject from a politically moderate point of view.
-I want to dive into non-binary stereotypes and why people think non-binary folks aren’t “cool,” but to do so I had to describe those stereotypes.
+(***Author’s note: I want to dive into non-binary stereotypes and why people think non-binary folks aren’t “cool,” but to do so I had to describe those stereotypes.
 Please know that I’m trying to get to the bottom of this complex topic as best as I can, and I do not mean to offend anyone in the process.

 I am writing this article for people who want to be themselves (re: non-binary), but hold themselves back because of what people will think about them.
 Here’s how to feel safe in non-queer spaces but still be you.)